 If there is a shipping country and a billing country, chances are that both ought to be the same.
 So correct the data, then carry over the values into the other field so you have fewer blank and invalid rows.

-Third, the state of data quality can give a clue as to what other fields could be a problem.
+The state of data quality can be a clue as to what other fields could be a problem.

 Proactively address quality and instill an ongoing practice that data cleanliness is everyone’s responsibility.

-Parting thoughts: Do not assume anything “should be obvious” or find where to lay blame for bad data.
+Parting thoughts: Do not assume anything “should be obvious” or lay blame for bad data.
 As you can see from the simple example above about the country field, even the most basic data hygiene should be approached with respect.
 As my friend’s father, an electrician said: “The day I stop fearing electricity is the day I will stop working.”